Production Manager Services

 Brazilian Regulatory Expertise

-Production managers fluent in ANCINE registration, IPHAN heritage permits, IBAMA environmental clearances, and Brazilian labour law — navigating the full regulatory landscape for foreign productions.
+Production managers fluent in ANCINE sign-ups, IPHAN heritage permits, IBAMA site-level clearances, and Brazilian labour law — handling the full regulatory landscape for foreign shoots.

 02.